ttkorhonen/e3pages/docs/kb/training/workbook/1_installing_e3.md

 ```console
 [iocuser@host:e3]$ ./e3.bash -<groups> vars
 ```
 where `<groups>` are in brackets next to the names.
-Some examples of the groups are as follows; run the command with the other groups to see all of what they contain.
+Some examples of the groups are shown in the following sections; run the command with the other groups to see all of what they contain.

 ### Core group

-This group contains the common EPICS modules, and is more or less a standard install: nearly every other group depends on at least one module in this group, so you will need to install at least some of this group before you can install any other groups.
+This group contains the common EPICS modules, and is more or less a standard install; nearly every other group depends on at least one module in this group, so you will need to install at least some of this group before you can install any other groups.
 Note that there are a few ESS-specific modules in here, most notably `e3-auth` and `e3-essioc`.